-- Used rather Narmfully on Being Human - the very silly werewolf teeth rather detract from the intended horror at the prospect of a lycanthropic rampage in a public place.
+- Used rather Narmfully on Being Human — the very silly werewolf teeth rather detract from the intended horror at the prospect of a lycanthropic rampage in a public place.
 The whole sequence is a very good demonstration of why Nothing Is Scarier in low-budget horror.
-Not to mention it looked just like a certain sketch from That Mitchell and Webb Look.
+Not to mention it looked just like the abovementioned sketch from That Mitchell and Webb Look.

 - Canadian comedy-newsman Rick Mercer always uses these for his rants, and has lampshaded it several times.

 - Les Stroud frequently used an improvised face cam while making the Survivorman series.

 - Being Erica used this in the season finale for season 1, when Erica finds out that Leo has died in the "alternate future"

 - If those examples don't help, then maybe you'll recall The Smashing Pumpkins' video for "1979".

 - Used throughout the music video for Radiohead's "Jigsaw Falling into Place," co-directed by Adam Buxton and Garth Jennings (of Hammer & Tongs, of The Hitchhiker's Guide to the Galaxy (2005) and "Coffee & TV", "Imitation of Life" and "Pumping on Your Stereo" music videos).
 It's rather disorientating.